 Aerogrammes by Tania James – Book Review

-Most stories are about dealing with the moment, the moment you have to change your course of life, moment a truth or a reality dawns on you, the moment that changes your needs and wants.
-Tenderness stands out the most as you can see that in telling these stories there is a very careful attempt in not placing any judgment on anyone, in not interpreting anything that is happening and treating everyone and every situation as it occurs in a soft and tender way.
-That leaves a lot of room for the author in a complex story but in simple stories like these ones, it keeps the story plain and simple.
+Most stories are about dealing with the moment.
+The moment you have to change your course of life, the moment a truth or a reality dawns on you, the moment that changes your needs and wants.
+Tenderness stands out the most.
+As you can see that in telling these stories there is a very careful attempt at not placing any judgment on anyone.
+In not interpreting anything that is happening.
+And treating everyone and every situation as it occurs in a soft and tender way.
+That leaves a lot of room for the author in a complex story.
+But in simple stories like these ones, it keeps the story plain and simple.

-https://www.anureviews.com/aerogrammes-by-tania-james/https://www.anureviews.com/wp-content/uploads/2012/11/Aerogrammes.jpg?fit=318%2C470https://i0.wp.com/www.anureviews.com/wp-content/uploads/2012/11/Aerogrammes-150x150.jpgBook ReviewsShort StoriesKindle BooksAerogrammes is a collection of nine short stories by an author whose hallmark seems to tenderness.
-Most of the stories are about Malyalees living in America, not sure if author is also one.
-It is about people planting themselves in an adopted place, all of them get bound...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+https://www.anureviews.com/aerogrammes-by-tania-james/https://www.anureviews.com/wp-content/uploads/2012/11/Aerogrammes.jpghttps://www.anureviews.com/wp-content/uploads/2012/11/Aerogrammes-150x150.jpgBook ReviewsShort StoriesKindle BooksAerogrammes is a collection of nine short stories by an author whose hallmark seems to tenderness.
+Most of the stories are about Malayalees living in America.
+Not sure if the author Tania is also one.
+It is about people planting themselves in an adopted place.
+All of them get bound...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews